WaiChungWong/jw-keyboard/README.md

 # jw-keyboard

-An instance class which hooks into keyup and keydown, and keeps track of all the key pressed.
+An instance class which hooks into keyup and keydown, and keeps track of all the keys pressed.

 [![NPM version][npm-image]][npm-url]
 [![build status][travis-image]][travis-url]